Jinye-He/Jinye-He.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics and Applied Mathematics, University of Science and Technology of China, 2018-2022
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mathematics and Foundation of Computer Science, University of Oxford, 2022-2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======